Human Resource Development

 Training Who People Trained Percent Trained

-*Employees who have not received training are scheduled to do so in FY2022.
+*Employees who have not received training are scheduled to do so in FY2023.

 Training Hours

 Seiko Epson HR Department training for regular employees and time spent on online courses.
-Education and training courses of functional supervisory departments and operations divisions are also included in FY2021.
+Education and training courses of functional supervisory departments and operations divisions are also included after FY2021.